jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 One of the hunters had raved about the Winthrop Ranger station so we decided we would go there as it also happened to be near the Maple Pass Loop.
 Winthrop has a classic western town vibe with some great scenic views on the drive in.

-We got to the station and found out they really only cared if our car was parked at the trailhead for longer than our itinerary stated.
+We got to the station and found out they only cared if our car was parked at the trailhead for longer than our itinerary stated.
 They ended up recommending a burger joint in town and spot to camp near the trailhead, so we stopped in for a quick meal before heading to the Long Fur Campground for the night.
 We were able to get in some excellent stargazing now that we were more East of the mountain range we where there is less rainfall.

 ## Summary

 Even though we didn't finish the whole loop, the first half alone makes it worth it.
 I would recommend going a little earlier in the season or being more prepared for cold rain and hiking in the snow.
-I definitely want to go back and explore the North Cascades and Pasayten Wilderness more thoroughly.
+I definitely want to go back and explore the North Cascades and Pasayten Wilderness more.